I Ranked 8 Popular Microwave Popcorn Brands By Flavor, Texture, And The Amount Of Unpopped Kernels — The Winner Was One I'd Truly Never Heard Of

 Hey there, folks!
 Ross here with another grocery store taste test, where I taste-test and rank popular brands' versions of your favorite store-bought foods — and (hopefully) steer you in the direction of some truly delicious ones.
 This time, it's a food that's near and dear to my heart/stomach, and one that I almost always have stashed in my pantry for a movie night or Netflix binge: microwave popcorn.

-Whether you're gearing up to stream all the incoming summer blockbusters in the comfort of your own home, or you — like me — know that popcorn is almost always the ideal snack, you'll have a much better popcorn-eating experience when you know the brands to buy and the ones to skip.
+Whether you're gearing for a movie marathon in the comfort of your own home, or you — like me — know that popcorn is the ideal snack regardless of the scenario, you'll have a much better popcorn-eating experience when you know the brands to buy and the ones to skip.
 So for the sake of our collective wallets, I decided to taste-test eight wildly popular brands of microwave popcorn to determine the best one out there.
 (And as someone who's pretty much bought the same brand his entire life, I can honestly say the results were life-changing to me.)

 After conducting some research on the most popular varieties and brands in the American market, I ended up with eight fan favorites across two very specific categories.
 Up first, we've got the "classics" — the brands that likely come to mind first when you think of microwave popcorn:

 For the other category, we've got the "premium" brands — the ones that tend to come at a higher price point, are a bit less common, and/or lean into their "healthier" ingredients through branding: